marcoavol/taxjungle/README.md

 * Blog component that allows for creating, commenting and sharing articles for different finance related categories/topics (including a search functionality)

-* User authentication
-*
-* User profiles that can be edited or deleted
+* User authentication and profiles

 ## Tech-Stack